Editor’s Note: This post was originally published October 2014 and has recently been updated and revised for accuracy and comprehensiveness.

 Keeping fit and mobile is essential, especially for seniors.
 As we get older, healthy movements can help with balance, stability, control and overall fitness.
 With all of the movements out there it can be difficult to decide what movements are the best fit for older adults.

-Here are our top three favorite Pilates exercises!
+Here are our three favorite Pilates exercises for the Elderly!

 (Gentle Tip: Have your patient perform each movement on a comfortable mat so their body can stay comfortable during their workout).